 Michelle earned both her Master of Architecture degree and her Bachelor of Science in Architecture from the University of Michigan.
-During her graduate studies, Michelle spent time abroad studying in Italy and Brazil and worked on a collaboration between the University of Michigan’s College of Architecture / School of Dentistry for the programming & schematic design of Liberia’s first prospective college of dentistry.
-In between her undergraduate and graduate studies, Michelle worked as a store design architect for Crate & Barrel.
+During her graduate studies, she spent time abroad studying in Italy & Brazil, and she worked on a collaboration between the University of Michigan’s College of Architecture & School of Dentistry for the programming and schematic design of Liberia’s first prospective college of dentistry.
+Between her undergraduate and graduate studies, Michelle worked as an architectural designer for Crate & Barrel.

-Michelle is a Licensed Architect in the State of Illinois, NCARB-certified, Evidence-Based Design Accredited, and a LEED Accredited Professional with specialty in Building Design and Construction.
-In addition, she serves on the Young Professionals Board for Renaissance Social Services, whose mission is to end homelessness in Chicago through prevention, housing, and supportive services.
-In her spare time, she enjoys traveling, running, and reading.
+Ms. Sablack is a Licensed Architect in the State of Illinois & Indiana, NCARB-certified, Evidence-Based Design Accredited, and a LEED Accredited Professional with a specialty in Building Design and Construction.
+She is an adjunct lecturer at the University of Illinois at Chicago, teaching the LEED certification framework to energy engineering students in a few sessions per year.
+Michelle co-chairs the Associate Board for Renaissance Social Services, whose mission is to end homelessness in Chicago through prevention, housing, and supportive services.
+In her spare time, she enjoys traveling, running, and exploring the city.

 - B.S., Architecture, University of Michigan